siaym/test/README.md

 # testing my protfolio site
-developing and testing  in this repo
+developing and testing new features and theme in this repo